 Framing metrics have become increasingly mainstream since PITCHf/x tracking began in all big-league ballparks as a way to evaluate and grade umpires in 2008.
 Some believe the art of framing should be considered cheating – a way of tricking the umpire.

-San Diego’s Austin Hedges, who leads the majors in Framing Runs, begs to differ as he’s told MLB.com he’s not “stealing strikes” as much as his pitchers are hitting their spots and he’s doing his best to make sure the umpire notices the quality of the pitches.
+Hedges, who led the majors in Framing Runs in 2019, begs to differ as he’s told MLB.com he’s not “stealing strikes” as much as his pitchers are hitting their spots and he’s doing his best to make sure the umpire notices the quality of the pitches.
 These days, pitch framing is almost always referenced in terms of a catcher’s value in free agency.

 While the analytics have shown that umpire accuracy has improved since the PITCHf/x technology has been introduced, a Boston University study showed that umpires made incorrect calls at least 20% of the time between 2008-18.
 When batters had two strikes, the error rate increased to 29%.
 The data also revealed that 55 games were ended when umpires made incorrect calls in 2018.